aicjanelia/LLSM/docs/pipeline/config.md

 Once a folder has been processed, it will be added to a new file, `processed.json`.
 This new json file is made in the `root` directory.
 Any directories that are listed in `processed.json` will be skipped during any future processing.
 This is useful if, for example, you want to analyze the first experiment in a project, but want to keep using the same `config.json` to process the rest of the project.
 All previously processed experiments will be skipped, saving time and money.
 However, if you make a mistake and want to re-run any given folder, you will need to open `processed.json` and manually delete the entry that is associated with that folder.

 ### _psf_
 PSFs are required for running the deconvolution module.
 In prior versions of the pipeline, this section was required regardless, but the current version only checks for the `psf` section if deconvolution is requested.
-Inside the `psf` section, there are two required subsections: `dir` and `laser`.
+Inside the `psf` section, there are two required subsections for standard deconvolution: `dir` and `laser`.
 The directory `dir` is parsed as a subdirectory of `root` and should contain PSF images with their corresponding settings file.
 See [Deconvolution](https://aicjanelia.github.io/LLSM/decon/decon.html) for more about these files.
 The file names that correspond to each laser must be provided as name-value pairs in the `laser` subsection.
 The laser names must exactly match the values in the acquisition settings file (e.g., don't use 561 if the settings file uses 560).
+If using the option to deconvolve between deskewing (`decon-first`), the `laser` section is replaced by a `resampled` section with the same structure that points to PSF files that have been resampled in Z.

 ## BDV
 This optional section determines the naming convention for output files.
 It defaults to false if the section is not provided.
 To learn more see [File Organization](https://aicjanelia.github.io/LLSM/pipeline/bdv_save.html).

 ## Individual Modules
 Individual modules are requested by adding their own section to the JSON file.
 The [example json file](#example-configjson) requests flatfield correction, cropping, deskewing, deconvolution, and the generation of MIP files.
 More details on the parameters for each are provided in the discussion of each module, but a high-level overview is provided here.
 If all modules are requested, they are run in the order of `flatfield > crop > deskew > decon`, with MIPs created at each stage as described in [MIP](https://aicjanelia.github.io/LLSM/mip/mip.html).
+This ordering is changed if the configuration file contain a section called `decon-first`, which creates commands that run deconovlution before deskewing.
+For more about this ordering, see [Deconvolution](https://aicjanelia.github.io/LLSM/decon/decon.html).

 ### _flatfield_
 To use the flatfield correction, paths to an average darkfield image and one normalized flatfield image per channel must be included in the paths section.
 These inputs are described further in [Flatfield Inputs](https://aicjanelia.github.io/LLSM/flatfield/flatfield.html#flatfield-inputs).
 Adding the paths does not enable this module; the module is enabled by adding a flatfield section with the image bit-depth.